Friday, January 23, 2009

-- Acid Reflux- as you may know- causes the stomach acid to come back up through the esophageal sphincter and into the larynx, reddening and swelling the vocal chords.
-Unlike indigestion, many people don't feel reflux, only the symptoms of it... itchy throat, hoarse voice (especially in the morning), and an inability to 'clear the chords'.
-These 'vocal problems' cause singers to overcompensate by working harder to produce sound, often in unhealthy ways, through 'thick' chords.
+As you may know, acid reflux causes the stomach acid to come back up through the esophageal sphincter and into the larynx, reddening and swelling the vocal cords.
+Unlike indigestion, many people don't feel reflux, only the symptoms of it... itchy throat, hoarse voice (especially in the morning), and an inability to 'clear the cords'.
+These 'vocal problems' cause singers to overcompensate by working harder to produce sound, often in unhealthy ways, through 'thick' cords.

-- If indeed pre-nodules exist, complete vocal rest for two weeks is a good start to treatment if you want to avoid making them worse and/or surgery (which you do!).
-While this will help, and sometimes even get rid of the pre-nodules, rest won't take care of what caused the problem; an issue which needs to be addressed once the vocal folds and vocal tract are both back to normal.
+If indeed pre-nodules exist, complete vocal rest for two weeks is a good start to treatment if you want to avoid making them worse and/or surgery (which you do!).
+While this will help, and sometimes even get rid of the pre-nodules, rest won't take care of the cause of the problem; an issue which needs to be addressed once the vocal folds and vocal tract are both back to normal.
 While pushing, straining and other forms of improper use of the singing voice are common causes of nodules and other vocal issues, improper use of the speaking voice often creates a host of problems as well.
-Evidence of improper use may not be as aurally obvious in the speaking voice, but a disconnect from breath support caused by tension or stress (muscular & skeletal manifesting in the vocal) and unexpressed emotions/difficulty expressing emotion can be huge contributors to what seem to be singing issues.
+Evidence of improper use may not be as aurally obvious in the speaking voice, but a disconnect from breath support caused by tension and stress (muscular and skeletal issues manifesting in the voice) and unexpressed emotions or difficulty expressing emotion can be huge contributors to what seem to be singing issues.

 Often singers are diligent about their voices, overlooking the myriad external influences, tensions and stress and that are affecting their vocal mechanism.
 Make sure to take a few steps back for a broader view of the situation.
-As well, remember that vocal fold problems are rare; they're not the result of normal, powerful and even prolonged, healthy practice or training.
+As well, remember that vocal fold problems aren't as common as people think; they're not the result of normal, powerful and even prolonged, healthy practice or training.
 In fact, favoring your voice- going easy on it for fear of causing 'damage'- may often cause more problems than singing in a full, confident and comfortable voice.
-Fear tends to cause not only muscular tension, but for singers to 'pull off their air' thereby restricting the vocal tract and putting undue pressure on the vocal chords.
+Fear tends to cause not only muscular tension, but for singers to 'pull off their air' thereby restricting the vocal tract and putting undue pressure on the vocal cords.